improving-minnesota/angular-training/labs/lab-08-directives.md

 ```
 - Now we can write our test.
 - Find the `TODO` near line #85 and write the following test.
+  - Set an expectation of a `GET` request to `/users` for page 2.
+  - Call the `requestEmployees(2)` function on scope for page 2.
+  - Flush the backend.
+  - Verify that the response contains the correct `pageConfig` by testing its name.

 ```javascript
 it('should set the result to the pageConfig object', function () {